zzheng2020/Master-Thesis/Thesis/draft.md

 * Resource Isolation Challenges

-  In addition, monolithic architecture is the lack of effective resource isolation.
+  In addition, monolithic architecture lack of effective resource isolation.
 Once a monolithic application is deployed, it exists in either a running or stopped state.
 In this context, resources are not adequately isolated, and any issues that occur can result in all customers using the application experiencing disruptions.
-This lack of resource isolation increases the risk of system crashes and can lead to negative consequences for end-users.
+This lack of resource isolation increases the risk of system crashes and can lead to negative consequences for end users.

 ### 2.1.2 Microservices

 The microservices architecture is designed to decouple solutions by breaking down functionality into discrete services \cite{dragoni_microservices_2017}.
 Rather than using a monolithic structure, a microservices architecture employs several supporting microservices, which are developed, managed, and iterated on independently.
 This approach enables engineers to create applications that revolve around domain components, making product delivery easier by leveraging cloud architecture and platform-based deployment, management, and service capabilities.
-By using decentralised components, engieeers can more efficiently manage the various services that comprise the application.
+By using decentralised components, engineers can more efficiently manage the various services that comprise the application.

 The microservices architecture provides several benefits over traditional monolithic architecture, including: